uchicago-capp-30320/capp-connect/docs/endpoints/general.md

 # Endpoints List

 ## Tags
-- Get a list of all tags for filtering
+- Get a list of all tags for filter/search

 ## Posts

 - Get paginated posts, organized by most recent and grouped by post type
-- Get all posts that have X tag
+- Get all posts that have X tag (filter/search)
 - Create new post
 - Update post, only if the user is the author
 - Delete post, only if the user is the author